-In spite of significant number of studies aimed to explain low glacial $CO_2$ concentrations (e.g. Archer et al., 2000; Sigman and Boyle, 2000; Watson et al., 2000), the influence of ice sheets on carbon cycle remains poorly understood.
-It is also unclear how much of $CO_2$ variations represent the direct response to ice sheets forcing and how much is the results of concentration are directly driven by ice sheets fluctuations.
-In turn, CO2 variations additionally strongly amplify and

-- 15 additional amplification of CO2 variations through the climate-carbon cycle feedback.
+In spite of significant number of studies aimed to explain low glacial CO2 concentrations (e.g. Archer et al., 2000; Sigman and Boyle, 2000; Watson et al., 2000), the influence of ice sheets on carbon cycle remains poorly understood.
+It is also unclear how much of CO2 variations represent the direct response to ice sheets forcing and how much is the results of additional amplification of CO2 variations through the climate-carbon cycle feedback.
 Indeed, although radiative forcing of ice sheets contributes about a half to glacial-interglacial variations in global temperature (Brady et al., 2013), most of cooling associated with ice sheets is restricted to the area covered by ice sheets and their close proximity.
 Thus the direct contribution of ice sheets to glacial ocean cooling is rather limited and therefore the effect of ice sheets on CO2 drawdown through the solubility effect can explain only a fraction of reduction in glacial CO2.
-At the same time, the direct effect of ice - sheets on atmospheric $CO_2$ concentration through ca. 3% changes in the ocean volume and global salinity is rather well understood but works in the opposite direction and leads to glacial $CO_2$ rise of about 10-20 ppm (Sigman et al., 2000; Brovkin et al., 2007).
+At the same time, the direct effect of ice sheets on atmospheric CO2 concentration through ca. 3% changes in the ocean volume and global salinity is rather well understood but works in the opposite direction and leads to glacial CO2 rise of about 10-20 ppm (Sigman et al., 2000; Brovkin et al., 2007).
 Another direct effect of ice sheet growth on the carbon cycle through reducing area covered by forest (e.g. Prentice et al., 2011) also operates in the opposite direction.
-However, several other processes could potentially contribute to glacial $CO_2$ drawdown through ice sheets growth and related lowering of sea level.
-One such mechanism is - 25 enhanced biological productivity in the Southern Ocean due to the iron fertilization effect (Martin, 1990; Watson et al., 2000).
+However, several other processes could potentially contribute to glacial CO2 drawdown through ice sheets growth and related lowering of sea level.
+One such mechanism is enhanced biological productivity in the Southern Ocean due to the iron fertilization effect (Martin, 1990; Watson et al., 2000).
 The latter is attributed to enhanced dust deposition over the Southern Ocean seen in the paleoclimate records (Martinez-Garcia et al., 2014; Wolff et al., 2006).
 At least part of this enhanced deposition is associated with the dust mobilization from exposed Patagonian shelf and glaciogenic dust production related to Patagonian ice cap (Mahowald et al., 1999; Sugden et al., 2009).
-A number of studies on the effect of iron fertilization suggested a contribution of 10 to 30 ppm to - 30 the glacial $CO_2$ decrease (e.g. Watson et al., 2000; Brovkin et al., 2007).
+A number of studies on the effect of iron fertilization suggested a contribution of 10 to 30 ppm to the glacial CO2 decrease (e.g. Watson et al., 2000; Brovkin et al., 2007).
 Another effect is related to the brines rejection mechanism, more specifically, to a much deeper penetration of brines produced during sea ice formation in the Southern Ocean during glacial time.
 The latter is explained by shallowing and significant reduction of the Antarctic shelf area.
-According to Bouttes et al. (2010) this mechanism, in combination with enhanced stratification of the deep ocean, can contribute up to 40 ppm to the glacial $CO_2$ lowering.
+According to Bouttes et al. (2010) this mechanism, in combination with enhanced stratification of the deep ocean, can contribute up to 40 ppm to the glacial CO2 lowering.